 - In October 2012 three companies -- Exxon Mobil Corp., Vertellus Specialties Inc., and CBS Corp.—entered into a consent decree with EPA and WVDEP agreeing to perform cleanup work selected in the action memorandum and reimburse the EPA and the state of West Virginia $11 million for past cleanup costs at the Site.

 - September 2013, EPA and WVDEP approved plans and schedules for the completion of pre-design investigations and remedial designs.

-- Pre-design investigations began in October 2013 and are expected to be completed summer 2014.
+- Pre-design investigations began in October 2013 will extend into summer 2014.
+Engineering Design is scheduled for fall 2014 through spring 2015.
 Full-scale cleanup work is scheduled to begin in 2015.

 - Early activities included removing piles of crushed fluorescent light bulbs containing mercury and lead and controlling the migration of contaminants from the site with engineering controls, including a sedimentation basin which is periodically cleaned and maintained.

 - The Big John Salvage Hoult Road Site is located on approximately 38 acres on the east side of Fairmount, Marion County, West Virginia, near the east bank of the Monongahela River, with deciduous forest surrounding the site to the north and east.